Sound Transit: Policing and security

 Sound Transit contracts with the King County Sheriff's Office for policing services, which includes patrolling transit facilities, monitoring traffic, and responding to emergency incidents.
 The transit police unit of the Sheriff's Office was created in 2008 to prepare for the launch of light rail service in Seattle.
 As of 2024, the transit police has 65 officers out of 89 total positions.
 These positions are overseen by a chief and include an operation captain, patrol sergeants, officers, detectives, a crime analyst, and an explosive detection specialist with a police dog.
 These deputies wear Sound Transit uniforms and drive patrol cars marked with the agency's logo; a bicycling unit with seven members was created in 2024.

 In addition to armed officers, Sound Transit has 550 uniformed security officers who are contracted from four private firms.
 The unarmed security officers patrol transit facilities and respond to incidents from a central dispatch center, but are not allowed to intervene in assaults.
 Sound Transit maintains a 24/7 emergency text message line and trains are equipped with emergency intercom systems.
 Over 700 closed-circuit television cameras onboard vehicles and at transit facilities are monitored from the agency's headquarters in Seattle.

 The private security officers also conducted fare enforcement on Link light rail and Sounder commuter trains, which included a citation with a $124 fine for non-paying passengers, until the program was suspended in 2020 due to accusations of discrimination.
-They were replaced in 2023 by fare ambassadors who conduct checks of all riders and issue warnings in lieu of citations.
+They were replaced in 2023 by fare ambassadors who conduct checks of all riders and issue warnings in addition to citations.
 In the first months of the new program, 48,000 warnings were issued and the fare compliance rate had risen from an estimated 55 percent in 2023 to 84 percent in May 2024.
 Other uniformed staff include station agents at Sounder commuter rail stations, who provide customer service and assist passengers with disabilities; staff ambassadors for rider education and reporting; and event staff who provide customer service during special events and planned service disruptions.